-An easy one-pan meal, cast iron lemon basil orzo with chicken thighs makes dinner for the family seem easy.
-Seared and crispy chicken thighs served over a creamy lemony orzo.
+An easy one-pan Cast Iron Lemon Chicken Orzo Recipe makes dinner for the family seem easy.
+Seared and crispy chicken thighs served over a creamy lemony parmesan orzo with fresh basil!

-Looking for more one-pot cast iron meals?
+Looking for more one-skillet cast iron meals?
 Try our Cast Iron Shrimp and Creamy Cilantro Lime Orzo or Chicken Bacon Ranch Skillet.

 Jump to: